CIS1221-2023-2024/C1-GarbageCollection/README.md

 # Comparison between V1 and V2

 ## V1
--Version 1 demonstrates the use of Java's built-in mechanisms (PhantomReference and ReferenceQueue) for handling actions after an object is garbage collected.
+- Version 1 demonstrates the use of Java's built-in mechanisms (PhantomReference and ReferenceQueue) for handling actions after an object is garbage collected.

--Version 1 leverages Java's automatic garbage collection but provides a mechanism (phantom references) to perform additional actions after an object is collected.
+- Version 1 leverages Java's automatic garbage collection but provides a mechanism (phantom references) to perform additional actions after an object is collected.

--Version 1 aligns more closely with Java best practices, utilizing built-in features for managing resources associated with objects.
+- Version 1 aligns more closely with Java best practices, utilizing built-in features for managing resources associated with objects.

 ## V2
--Version 2 simulates a custom garbage collector with manual disposal of objects based on a condition.
+- Version 2 simulates a custom garbage collector with manual disposal of objects based on a condition.
--Version 2 takes a manual approach to memory management, which is not typical in Java, where automatic garbage collection is the norm.
+- Version 2 takes a manual approach to memory management, which is not typical in Java, where automatic garbage collection is the norm.
--Version 2 is a simple example of a custom garbage collector and not suitable for practical use in real-world applications.
+- Version 2 is a simple example of a custom garbage collector and not suitable for practical use in real-world applications.